"The finest hostelry East of Suez"

 Somerset Maugham would feel right at home in these generous 55 square metre suites where colonial fans whirl from the high ceiling, yet the latest technologies ensure seamless connectivity to the modern world.

-One can easily imagine Noël Coward taking inspiration from our Deluxe Suite, each one a generous 60 to 65 square metres and extending to a spacious sitting room for entertaining over high tea or serious work if need be.
+One can easily imagine Noël Coward taking inspiration from our Deluxe Suite, each one a generous 60 square metres and extending to a spacious sitting room for entertaining over high tea or serious work if need be.

 Though named for their professional advantages, the three river-facing corner residence impresses many guests as our most romantic retreats of 65 square metre.